~ Herbal Spotlight ~

 . . . .

-Roses are warming in nature.
-This means that rose flowers tend to help people who have too much "cold" in the body, although with less effect than a plant that would be hot in nature.
+Roses are cooling in nature.
+This means that rose flowers tend to help people who have too much "heat" or inflammation in the body.

 SCIENTIFIC DISCOVERIES AROUND ROSE: